mikeizbicki/cmc-csci143/topic_05_SQL_2/README.md

         1. for now, just focus on using arrays to get the right answer
     1. https://www.postgresqltutorial.com/postgresql-array/
     1. `unnest` is the only array function you'll want to use (for this week's homework)

-We will not cover the following topics in class (but you need to know for homework):

 1. section 6 of <https://www.postgresqltutorial.com/>
     1. syntactic sugar for complicated GROUP BY clauses